About Yang Seonmo

 Vision for GLIP

 Under Yang’s leadership, GLIP is being developed as a multi-phase ecosystem: first as an ERC-20 token on Ethereum, and then as a full GLIP Mainnet with its own native coin.
-The long-term vision is to build a high-performance, Delegated Proof-of-Stake chain that combines predictable performance, strong security guarantees and an incentive structure that is clearly aligned with the community.

 Technical and Product Background